EPL GW-1 Fantrax Player Picks

 Anthony Martial ($1.00, MUN vs BHA)

 This is another enabler pick, especially for Fantrax NMA-17 where you can carry an extra forward.
-But even in F-11 he’s worth considering, since he’s been doing very well pre-season and seems to be enjoying the new regime.
+But even in NMA-11 he’s worth considering, since he’s been doing very well for Man United in pre-season and seems to be enjoying the new regime.
 The uncertainty swirling around Cristiano Ronaldo further enhances Martial’s odds of starting.

 ~